sykeben/moretags/docs/index.md

-Welcome to the website for [moretags], a CSS & JS framework to extend your webpage.
+Welcome to the website for [moretags](https://github.com/sykeben/moretags), a CSS & JS framework to extend your webpage.
 This website only holds documentation and examples and may be lacking some elements.

 <br>